hwelch-fle/cim-spec/docs/v3/CIMRenderers.md

 ## CIMHeatMapRenderer
 #### Represents a heat map renderer.
-The Heat Map Renderer draws point features as a continuous color gradient representing the density of the points.
+The heat map renderer draws point features as a continuous color gradient representing the density of the points.
 The resulting density surface represents the physical proximity between points, optionally weighted by a specified attribute value.
-The displayed raster surface is dynamic and morphs according to the zoom level and updates if the source point features are edited.
+The displayed raster surface is dynamic and updates if the source point features are edited.

 ### CIMRenderer